-• Branch Closing The Company closed 22 unprofitable branches, allowing the Company to control expenses more efficiently.
-The Company recently had 240 branches that are still in operation as of December 31, 2022.

-• Branch Expansiones The Company had opened a new branch in October (Seacon Bangkae Branch)
+- Branch Closing The Company closed 24 unprofitable branches, allowing the Company to control expenses more efficiently.
+The Company recently had 220 branches that are still in operation as of December 31, 2023. - Branch Expansiones The Company had opened a new branch in the Year 2023 such as ICONSIAM, Nong Khai, Mittraphap Road, Big C Su-ngai Kolok Narathiwat, Big C Saraburi.